-Natalie Roser Sizzles In Risque Red-Hot Lingerie & Flaunts Her Voluptuous Curves: ‘Alter Ego In Full Force’
+Natalie Roser Sizzles In Risque Red-Hot Lingerie & Flaunts Her Voluptuous Curves: 'Alter Ego In Full Force'

 "This is going to be one to save and revisit when in the mood.
 So hot," they raved and added a flame emoji.

-The blond recently updated her feed with a titillating video.
+The blonde recently updated her feed with a titillating video.
 She posted a clip from her first photoshoot of the year.
-She and two models cavorted on the beach in skimpy bikinis that hugged all the right places.
+She and two models cavorted on the beach in skimpy bikinis which hugged all the right places.